-Excerpt from chapter 4 of our chairman Dr. Stephen D. Mumford’s book, The Pope and the New Apocalypse: The Holy War Against Family Planning (1986).
-The book is available at Kindle here, and is available to read for free here.
+Excerpt from our Chairman Dr. Stephen D. Mumford’s book, The Pope and the New Apocalypse: The Holy War Against Family Planning (1986).
+The book is available at Kindle here and to read for free here.

 That the Vatican views the solutions to the population problem as threats to its authority over its communicants, and thus its political power, is well supported.
 Thomas Burch, one of the 64 lay members of the Papal Commission on Population and Birth Control (1966), recently revealed in the National Catholic Reporter that the tacit purpose of the Commission was to find a way for the Church to approve contraception without undermining Church authority.*40 So surely the Church is, or was, aware of its own dilemma.
 At the time, Burch was on the faculty of Georgetown University, and today is chairman of The University of Western Ontario’s Department of Sociology.
 In the recent article cited, Burch said: